almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-06-04-12-factor-agents.md

 ## What Is *Not* in the Original Twelve

-This is the part that matters most. *Twelve-Factor* was written for stateless web apps without LLMs, and it does not address the failure modes that will most likely take down an agent.
+*Twelve-Factor* was written for stateless web apps without LLMs, and it does not address failure modes that will most likely take down an agent.
 A short list of what the original twelve do not cover, with the Microsoft-side answer next to each:

 1. **Prompt injection and tool-call authorization** — assume every retrieved document and every user message is hostile. *Microsoft Entra* gives each agent its own identity; tool calls authorize the agent, not the user behind it. *Azure AI Content Safety* and Foundry's policy controls do the input/output filtering.
 2. **Evaluation as a release gate** — agents need an eval suite the same way services need unit tests.
 Foundry's evaluation tooling and continuous evaluation pipelines plug directly into *GitHub Actions* so that an agent version cannot be promoted if it regresses on a known dataset.